keybase/book-content/02-chat/00-index.md

 {% set section_title = "Chat" %}
 {% set section_subtitle = "Message and share files with anyone." %}
+{% set page_title = "Learn about using Keybase for Chat" %}
+{% set page_description = "Use Keybase Chat for end-to-end encrypted messaging with anyone.
+Keep your private messages safe and secure.
+Learn more." %}

 # Keybase for Chat
 Message friends, share important info with colleagues, or organize entire projects.
 All of your chats on Keybase happen in one secure inbox.